SAP-archive/helm-broker/docs/proposals/secure-addon-installation/secure-addon-installation.md

 > **NOTE:** In the first phase, the support for binding is out of scope, but the Service Catalog enables that flow too.

-#### Install
+#### Installation

-The new install workflow consists of the following steps:
+The new installation workflow consists of the following steps:

-1. The user using Console UI, or using kubectl, or the Kubernetes controller (technical user) creates a ServiceInstance for a given addon.
+1. The user creates a ServiceInstance for a given addon using Console UI, kubectl, or the Kubernetes controller (technical user).
 2. Service Catalog detects the newly created ServiceInstance.
 3. Service Catalog sends the provisioning request to Helm Broker.
 The **UserInfo** field is included in the provisioning HTTP header.
 4. Helm Broker extracts the **UserInfo** from the header and creates a Helm client with **ImpersonateUser** set to the `username` from the request.